On December 12th of each year there comes a fun and special day in the United States – Ding-A-Ling Day!

 Ways To Celebrate National Ding-A-Ling Day

-1. Prepare – First thing’s first – sometime before December 12th spend some time over coffee and dessert with your senior loved one and go through some photos and/or an old phone book and make a list of people you haven’t spoken to or heard from lately.
+1. Prepare – First thing’s first – sometime before December 12th spend some time over coffee and dessert with your senior loved one and go through some photos and/or an old phone book.
+Make a list of people you or they haven’t spoken to or heard from lately.

-Hopefully you’ll have their phone number, if not you may have to do some investigating by calling someone you know who might have that number and also looking for them online either on Google or on Facebook.
+Hopefully you’ll have the people’s name and home or cell phone number.
+If not you may have to do a little bit of investigating.
+Try calling someone you know who might have that number and also look for the person online either on Google or on social media platforms, such as Facebook.

 If you’re going to hunt for someone online I would recommend to put their name in quotes and then the name of the city/town or state they live in.